ighori/monique/docs/tutorial.rst

     >    ['10', '20'],
     > ])

 We can see that the input ``10 20`` has been parsed into a one-row, two-cell table containing the numbers.
-The :attr:`~mqe.pars.parsing.Table.header_idxs` attribute tells which row indexes form a header - in our case there is no header.
+The :attr:`~mqetables.parsing.Table.header_idxs` attribute tells which row indexes form a header - in our case there is no header.

 .. _tutorial_points_report: